ShiloBuchnik/letterboxd_unfollower/README.md

 After the stats are shown, you can use the automation tool to unfollow back.
 For that you'll need to input username and password in order to login.
 **Those are not saved anywhere, and are used solely by the script.**
+*Note the password field is "secure", i.e. your input doesn't appear on screen.

-Lastly, let the automation tool run for several minutes, and you're all done :D
+Lastly, let the automation tool run, and you're all done :D